CalSol/Sp25-CalSol-Electrical-Training/Section4.md

 As you may know, for this project you will be creating your own PCB for a motor controller using KiCAD.
 Here are the project requirements:
 - Different ways to power and control LEDs (the schematic you made from the previous section)
 - A potentiometer that can control the speed of a motor through a 555 timer and PWM
+- Your board will be powered off an external 12V supply with a connector.

 However, there are a few concepts you should understand first.